 New mom style

 New mom Meghan stepped out in a white dress with a tie waist and buttons by London-based designer Grace Wales Bonner for her first appearance with baby Archie.
 The glowing Duchess paired the simple white dress with pointed toe heels and her hair down.
-Check out these tiny details you probably missed from Meghan Markle and Prince Harry’s royal baby debut.
+Bonus: here’s what Meghan Markle had to say on motherhood.